History of Political Conventions

 Ironically, the first political convention was held by a third party, the Anti-Mason Party, in 1831.
 Soon after, the National Republicans and the Democrats also began holding conventions.
 In these early days, the conventions were often held as much as a year prior to the election because transportation was so difficult.
 For this same reason, they were usually held in centrally located cities.
 Baltimore held most of the early conventions, while Chicago became the most popular host after the Civil War.

 Today, presidential primaries have made the conventions unnecessary for practical purposes.
 They exist primarily as a marketing tool and a political pep rally, where each party puts on a well-choreographed show.
-For more information on political conventions and related topics, check out the links on the next page.
+For more information on political conventions and related topics, check out the links below.